Mexico City GP: Max Verstappen tops tight Practice Two from Lando Norris with Lewis Hamilton seventh

 10pm: Chequered Flag: Mexico City GP

 F1 is in Mexico for the middle leg of the Americas triple header.
-Watch the whole Mexico City Grand Prix weekend live on Sky Sports F1 from Friday, with Sunday's race at 8pm.
+Watch the whole Mexico City Grand Prix weekend live on Sky Sports F1, with Sunday's race at 8pm.
 Stream F1 on Sky Sports with NOW